Skip to main content

 Watch for: Plans with "tiered pricing" or "usage-based rates" - they're structured to charge more when you use less.

-We pulled EFL documents from 6 major prepaid providers and reverse-engineered their fee structures.
+We pulled EFL documents from 6 major prepaid light companies and reverse-engineered their fee structures.
 Here's what each one actually charges when you add everything up.

 Payless Power